tqtezos/ticket-tutorials/tutorials/fungible/NL-tickets/fungible.md

 ```

-#Alice sends 1 more ticket to Bob (This one should be executing JOIN inside Wallet2 but no SPLIT in Wallet1)
+## Alice sends 1 more ticket to Bob.
+This one executes JOIN inside Wallet2 (Bob) but no SPLIT in Wallet1 (Alice)
 ```
 $ tezos-client transfer 0 from alice-edo to ticket_wallet1 --entrypoint "send" --burn-cap 3000 --arg "Pair \"${WALLET2}%receive\" (Pair 1 \"${BUILDER}\")" >> ~/output.txt 2>&1